MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Windows 10 Mobile includes Windows Information Protection to transparently keep corporate data protected and personal data private.
 It automatically tags personal and corporate data and applies policies for those apps that can access data classified as corporate.
 This includes when data is at rest on local or removable storage.
 Because corporate data is always protected, users cannot copy it to public locations like social media or personal email.

 Windows Information Protection works with all apps, which are classified into two categories: enlightened and unenlightened.
-Enlighted apps can differentiate between corporate and personal data, correctly determining which to protect based on policies.
-Corporate data will be encrypted at all times and attempts to copy/paste or share this information with non-corporate apps or users will fail.
+Enlightened apps can differentiate between corporate and personal data, correctly determining which to protect based on policies.
+Corporate data is encrypted at all times and any attempt to copy/paste or share this information with non-corporate apps or users fails.
 Unenlightened apps consider all data corporate and encrypt everything by default.

 Any app developed on the UWA platform can be enlightened.
 Microsoft has made a concerted effort to enlighten several of its most popular apps, including:
 -   Microsoft Edge